sentenial/developer-docs/pages/prodOpenBanking/ob_refundpayment.md

 * REFUND_COMPLETE
 * REFUND_REJECTED

-Where a refund request is successful:
+Where a refund request is **successful**:

 1. The user calls the `/payments/{paymentId}/refunds` service.
 Provided the referenced payment is in `PAYMENT_RECEIVED` status (and all other [Refund Configuration](ob_refundpayment.html#refund-configuration) constraints are met), a **refund object** is created in `REFUND_PENDING` status.
 Note that the actual payment status is unchanged.
 1. A Credit Transfer payment is initiated to the customer account linked to the provided `paymentId`.
 1. The payment is successfully processed - funds are credited to the PSU.
 The refund object's status is updated to `REFUND_COMPLETE`
 1. A Payment Refund Complete Webhook notifies the merchant of the successful refund.
 See <a href="ob_whrefundcomplete.html">Payment Refunded Event</a> in the Webhooks section for more details.

-Where a refund request is unsuccessful:
+Where a refund request is **unsuccessful**:

 1. The user calls the `/payments/{paymentId}/refunds` service and all validations (as mentioned above) are passed.
 1. A Credit Transfer payment is initiated to the customer account linked to the provided `paymentId` but cannot be processed e.g. the PSU's account is closed.
 1. The refund object is updated to `REFUND_REFJECTED`

-{% include note.html content="Where a refund is unsuccessful you will not be notified via a Webhook; instead you would need to use the Retrieve Payment service (passing the refund object identifier) to determine the refund status.
-A Webhook will be available for this in the next Open Banking release." %}
+{% include note.html content="Where a refund is unsuccessful you will not be notified via a Webhook; this will be available in the next Open Banking release." %}

 ## Refund Options

-It is possible to issue a refund for:
+It is possible to issue a:

-* The full amount of the initial transaction (a full refund)
+* Full refund.
-* An amount that is less than the original transaction (a partial refund)
+* Partial refund.
-* The full amount & a compensation amount (a full refund and compensation)
+* Full refund and a compensation amount.

 The value of your refund is handled in the API via the `refundAmount` and `compensatioinAmount` values.